How Does a Trust Deed Affect My Credit File?

 What factors negatively impact your credit file?

-- Not being registered on the electoral role at your current address.
+- Not being registered on the electoral roll at your current address.

 - Not having had much credit in the past – lenders can’t judge if you are reliable if you don’t have a history of paying credit.